aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 {{% /alert %}}

-Below example demonstrates how to make a clone of the last row of a table and append it to the table.
+Below example shows how to make a clone of the last row of a table and append it to the table.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-CloneTable-CloneLastRow.cpp" >}}